PashaIanko/PashaIanko.github.io/_posts/2023-05-19-covid-project.md

 ![](/img/posts/covid-project/2.png)

 Unfortunately, the problem encountered is largely contradictory research results.
 As regards CT method, the reported sensitivity varies from upsetting 43% to 91%.
 Same applies to CXR results, where the range is even wider.
 An explanation for the discrepancy between results is a sampling technique.
-Success of screening methods largely depends on the sample of patients, stage of disease exposure.
+Success of screening methods largely depends on the sample of patients and stage of disease exposure.
 Screening methods fail on mild stages of disease, and so does the PCR test, during the first days.
-I will cover it more after.

 Despite the results for CT and CXR contradict each other, all authors agree about the capacity of screening methods for COVID diagnosis.
 The image below illustrates the ground glass opacities (GGO), reported in many related works.
 The GGO structures are observed both in CXR and CT methods.
 Moreover, the GGO structures expand with disease development.

 ![](/img/posts/covid-project/3.png)

-In another research, Oztruk et al. demonstrate how the pathological structures inside lungs solidify.
+In another research, Oztruk _et al._ demonstrate how the pathological structures evolve inside human lungs.
 This shows the potential of screening methods as an alternative for PCR testing (please refer to the image below).

 ![](/img/posts/covid-project/4.png)

 Unfortunately, the analysis of CXR images demands time costs and radiological expertise.
 This is why a novel approach is to take advantage of CNN models, capable of recognizing pathological GGO patterns.
 Deploying a machine learning classifier will compensate for PCR low sensitivity, laboriousness, time and financial costs.
 It will reduce necessary workforce in hospitals, necessary for conducting PCR testing.
 Also, this model can serve as a consulting system, giving a human last word, but providing heatmaps of the relevant regions.
-According to the previous research, a clinical demands for PCR testing is a low percentage of false positive and false negative results (less than 5%).
+According to the previous research, clinical demands for PCR testing is a low percentage of false positive and false negative results.
 This is desirable to achieve for a machine learning model.

 ![](/img/posts/covid-project/5.png)

 ## Related research

 Numerous architectures and approaches have been considered.
-Rahaman et al. examined wide range of architectures, however used small dataset of 860 images.
-The largest dataset so far was used in the study of Wang, and they achieved an of 93.3%.
-Siddhartha et al. focused on contrast enhancement techniques, which allowed for 96% metrics, despite the small dataset of 1823 images.
-In the study of Narin, an imbalanced dataset was used, with wide range of deep architectures.
-Narin, as well as many others, take advantage of transfer learning with pre-training models on ImageNet dataset.
+Rahaman _et al._ examined wide range of architectures, however used small dataset of 860 images.
+The largest dataset so far was used in the study of Wang, and they achieved a classification accuracy of 93.3%.
+Siddhartha _et al._ focused on contrast enhancement techniques, which allowed for 96% metrics, despite the small dataset of 1823 images.
+In the study of Narin _et al._, an imbalanced dataset was used, with wide range of deep architectures.
+Narin _et al._, as well as many others, take advantage of transfer learning with pre-training models on ImageNet dataset.
 Some authors like Wang and Ozturk focus on tailoring special architectures for covid classification.

-Overall, authors focus on whether advanced architectures, or preprocessing techniques, or large datasets.
+Overall, authors prioritize advanced architectures, or preprocessing techniques, or large datasets.
 A solution was missing, which will embrace deep architectures, large data and contrast enhancement techniques.

 ![](/img/posts/covid-project/6.png)